zeyan200-gotdeleted/Ban-Module/README.md

 # Ban Module Documentation

-The `BanLand` module is a Roblox Lua module designed to manage player bans in a Roblox experience.
+The Ban module is a Roblox Lua module designed to manage player bans in a Roblox experience.
 It supports permanent bans, timed bans, and server-specific bans, utilizing Roblox's `DataStoreService` for persistent storage.
 The module provides methods to check ban status, issue bans, and unban players, with safeguards to prevent banning the experience's creator.

-## Table of Contents
+## Contents
 1. Overview ~ 20 - 29
 2. Set up ~ 31 - 40
 3. Module Structure ~ 42 - 79